-ART 241 Painting I A basic studio introduction to materials and methods of painting with emphasis on composition.
-Prerequisite: ART 121.
-ART 261 Sculpture I Introductory studio experience in principle sculptural concepts and methods.
-Prerequisite: ART 161.
-ART 311 History of Ancient and Medieval Art(3) The study of painting, sculpture, and architecture from pre-history to the Renaissance.
-Prerequisite: ENG 112.
+ART 311 History of Ancient and Medieval Art ......(3) The study of painting, sculpture, and architecture from pre-history to the Renaissance.
+Prerequisite: ENG 112 or WRI 118.
 This course fulfills the Cultural and Global Place requirement in the General Education Curriculum.
-ART 312 History of Art from the Renaissance to 1850 The study of painting, sculpture, and architecture from the Renaissance to 1850.
-Prerequisite: ENG 112 .